ruslenghi/deep_fluids_pytorch/README.md

 ## Requirements

-This code is tested on Windows 10.
+This code is tested on Windows 10 and Mac OS.

 Run the following line to install packages.

-    pip install --upgrade torch numpy tqdm matplotlib Pillow imageio
+    pip install --upgrade torch torchvision tqdm matplotlib opencv-python tensorboard

 ## Usage